Liberty Broadband (NASDAQ:LBRDK) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Liberty Broadband (NASDAQ:LBRDK) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $179.00 price target on the stock.
+Liberty Broadband (NASDAQ:LBRDK) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
+The firm presently has a $182.00 target price on the stock.
+Zacks Investment Research‘s price objective indicates a potential upside of 21.03% from the stock’s previous close.

 According to Zacks, “Liberty Broadband Corporation, through its subsidiaries, engages in providing digital cable services to residential and commercial customers; and entertainment, information, and communications solutions.
 It also provides wireless location positioning and related services.
 Liberty Broadband Corporation is based in Englewood, Colorado. “

-A number of other brokerages also recently issued reports on LBRDK.
-TD Securities boosted their price objective on Liberty Broadband from $215.00 to $225.00 and gave the company a buy rating in a research note on Monday, August 9th.
-Pivotal Research boosted their price target on Liberty Broadband from $226.00 to $267.00 and gave the company a buy rating in a research note on Tuesday, August 24th.
+Separately, Pivotal Research increased their target price on Liberty Broadband from $226.00 to $267.00 and gave the stock a “buy” rating in a research report on Tuesday, August 24th.
 They noted that the move was a valuation call.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $212.50.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, the company has an average rating of “Buy” and an average target price of $207.00.

-Liberty Broadband (NASDAQ:LBRDK) last announced its earnings results on Wednesday, November 3rd.
-The company reported $1.29 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.42 by ($0.13).
-Liberty Broadband had a return on equity of 6.66% and a net margin of 78.43%.
-During the same period last year, the company earned $0.38 EPS.
-Equities research analysts expect that Liberty Broadband will post 3.68 EPS for the current year.
+Liberty Broadband (NASDAQ:LBRDK) last posted its earnings results on Wednesday, November 3rd.
+The company reported $1.29 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.42 by ($0.13).
+The firm had revenue of $250.22 million during the quarter.
+Liberty Broadband had a net margin of 78.43% and a return on equity of 6.66%.
+During the same quarter last year, the business earned $0.38 earnings per share.
+As a group, sell-side analysts forecast that Liberty Broadband will post 3.68 EPS for the current fiscal year.

-Several institutional investors have recently bought and sold shares of LBRDK.
-Aristeia Capital LLC raised its stake in shares of Liberty Broadband by 22.7% during the 2nd quarter.
-Aristeia Capital LLC now owns 4,661,090 shares of the company’s stock worth $809,445,000 after purchasing an additional 861,499 shares during the period.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. increased its holdings in Liberty Broadband by 4.3% in the 2nd quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 33,893 shares of the company’s stock worth $5,886,000 after acquiring an additional 1,407 shares during the last quarter.
-Brown Brothers Harriman & Co. raised its stake in Liberty Broadband by 4.0% in the 2nd quarter.
-Brown Brothers Harriman & Co. now owns 5,659 shares of the company’s stock valued at $983,000 after acquiring an additional 218 shares during the period.
-Aigen Investment Management LP purchased a new stake in Liberty Broadband during the second quarter valued at about $324,000.
-Finally, Xponance Inc. bought a new position in Liberty Broadband during the second quarter worth about $394,000.
-76.65% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of LBRDK.
+Pinnacle Holdings LLC acquired a new stake in Liberty Broadband during the 3rd quarter valued at approximately $26,000.
+Clearstead Trust LLC acquired a new position in shares of Liberty Broadband in the 3rd quarter worth approximately $37,000.
+Dark Forest Capital Management LP acquired a new position in shares of Liberty Broadband in the 3rd quarter worth approximately $47,000.
+Koshinski Asset Management Inc. acquired a new position in shares of Liberty Broadband in the 3rd quarter worth approximately $53,000.
+Finally, PNC Managed Account Solutions Inc. acquired a new position in shares of Liberty Broadband in the 2nd quarter worth approximately $61,000.
+Hedge funds and other institutional investors own 76.65% of the company’s stock.

 Liberty Broadband Corp. operates as a holding company, which engages in the cable, broadband and mobile location technology businesses.
 It operates through its subsidiaries, Charter Communications, Inc and TruePosition, Inc The company was founded on March 28, 1991 and is headquartered in Englewood, CO.